John Cale represented Wales at the 53rd Venice Biennale of Art 2009 in Italy with a new, specially commissioned installation.

 "I thought he blew it completely.
 It was such a good song once.
 The whole song was much more powerful with the original opening line, that positive statement.
 'I know where I'm going.'
 You're committed when you do that.
 When he sang, 'I don't know where I am going,' Lou was stepping back into folk music, turning into Joan Baez again."

-He performs the Paris 1919 album live in its entirety at The Coal Exchange in Cardiff - November 21 as part of the Sounttracks festival.
-He used his regular band and a 19 piece orchestra.
+He performs the Paris 1919 album live in its entirety at The Coal Exchange in Cardiff, Wales on November 21 as part of the Soundtracks festival.
+He used his regular band and a 19 piece orchestra conducted by John Rea.
+It is the first time he does this.

 He is interviewed the day before the gig about scoring films.
-At the Q&A he said the original score CD for American Psycho was cancelled because the films producers wanted the publishing rights to Cale's music for the film.
+At the Q&A he said the release of his original score on CD for American Psycho was cancelled, because the films producers wanted the publishing rights to Cale's music for the film.
 Cale told them "no".